rodjovit/rodjovit.github.io/README.md

   <img width="400" src="img/kmeans1.png">
 </p>

 The purpose of this project was to implement a machine learning model to cluster cleaned article data.
-The clustering model chosen for this application was the K Means Clustering model using the sklearn model and clusters articles based on their Term Frequency/Inverse Document Frequency (TFIDF) vector value and it's distance from the centroid TFIDF value.
+The clustering model chosen for this application was the K Means Clustering model using the sklearn module and clusters articles based on their Term Frequency/Inverse Document Frequency (TFIDF) vector value and it's distance from the centroid TFIDF value.
 As a result, the model was able to cluster the articles with accuracy.

 ## Data Mining
 ### [CNN Scraper](https://github.com/rodjovit/rodjovit.github.io/tree/c4a8da6adbdecd1073fa5fe0d2f64a2d4af84bf0/cnn_scraper)